 - (A) “R is halogen, for example, chlorine”;

 - (B) “material such as rock wool or asbestos” Ex parteHall, 83 USPQ 38 (Bd.
 App.
 1949);

 - (D) “normal operating conditions such as while in the container of a proportioner” Ex parteSteigerwald, 131 USPQ 74 (Bd.
 App.
-1961).
+1961); and

 The above examples of claim language which have been held to be indefinite are fact specific and should not be applied as per se rules.
 See MPEP § 2173.02 for guidance regarding when it is appropriate to make a rejection under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.